8 Space Sim Games Like Elite Dangerous

 In the years since launch, regular updates have added requested features like full multiplayer, fleshed out base building, and the ability to command your own armada.
-The visuals have been overhauled and the engine optimized.
-At long last, that interplanetary adventure envisioned in No Man’s Sky’s previews and trailers has finally arrived.
+The team also updated the visuals and optimized the engine.

 And by character progression, we mean a full-blown RPG system, with skill points and equippable components.
-The raw materials scooped from damaged ships can be used to upgrade your weapons or treated as trading goods for sale on a fluctuating market.
+The raw materials scooped from damaged ships can help you upgrade your weapons or be treated as trading goods for sale on a fluctuating market.
 You even have an ultimate ability to whip out when you’re in a pinch.

 Star Citizen was always an ambitious project, but its scope has ballooned far beyond what anyone expected.
 At this point, we’re not even sure a full release will arrive in our lifetimes.
 But rampant feature creep aside, the playable alpha available to its backers already feels like a complete game, with a list of features that’s staggering.

 The out-of-ship experience in Star Citizen is just as impressive, with polished gunplay and a real sense of weight (or weightlessness, depending on where you are).
-Many missions are designed to take advantage of both of Star Citizen’s halves, mixing high-speed dogfights with a bit of ground action.
+Many missions aim to take advantage of both of Star Citizen’s halves, mixing high-speed dogfights with a bit of ground action.

 Star Wars Squadrons

-It’s impossible to watch a Star Wars film and not be enamored by the zippy space battles and iconic starships.
+It’s impossible to watch a Star Wars film and not fall in love with the zippy space battles and iconic starships.
 Drawing from the myth and magic of this storied space opera, Star Wars Squadrons offers a new perspective on a familiar conflict through the eyes of pilots on both sides.

 Instead of Elite’s free-roam exploration, Star Wars Squadrons uses a fixed mission structure and clearly defined objectives to guide you through its combat-focused campaign.
 This makes for a tightly designed experience, with cinematic set pieces and meticulously directed stages—think Star Fox with a modern glow-up.

 Although taking your ship on a trek through the stars is tons of fun in Elite Dangerous, many consider combat to be the game’s weakest feature.
-Published by Gaijin Entertainment, Star Conflict is a space MMO with a focus on combat, alone or in a squad.
+Star Conflict is a space MMO with a focus on combat, where you can play alone or in a squad.

-Imagine if Elite Dangerous was released using the gaming technology of the early 2000’s—or just play Freelancer.
+Imagine if Elite Dangerous came out using the gaming technology of the early 2000’s—or, just play Freelancer.
 The brainchild of Chris Roberts (of Star Citizen fame), this 2003 free-roam space game offered a surprisingly prescient glimpse into the future of space sims.

 Even simple tasks like docking and landing in zero gravity space require dedicated learning.
-Once you go planetside, where gravity becomes a factor, it’s a whole different ballgame, especially when atmosphere and weather conditions get thrown into the mix.
+Once you go planetside, where gravity becomes a factor, it’s a whole different ballgame, especially when atmosphere and weather conditions come into the mix.